m-mdy-m/algorithms-data-structures/README.md

 - **Deadlock and Livelock Prevention**
   - Techniques to prevent deadlock include resource ordering, lock timeout, and avoiding nested locks.
   - Livelock occurs when threads continuously change state in response to other threads without making progress.

+#### Concurrency Patterns and Models

+##### Design Patterns for Concurrency
+- **Producer-Consumer Pattern**: Managing a shared buffer where producers add data and consumers remove data concurrently.
+- **Reader-Writer Pattern**: Allowing concurrent read access but ensuring exclusive write access to a shared resource.
+- **Semaphore Pattern**: Using semaphores to control access to resources with limited capacity.
+- **Monitor Pattern**: Encapsulating shared resources and providing synchronized access through methods or condition variables.
+- **Barrier Pattern**: Synchronizing multiple threads to wait at a barrier until all threads have reached that point.

+##### Concurrency Models
+- **Thread-Based Concurrency**: Managing concurrency using threads and synchronization primitives like mutexes, semaphores, and condition variables.
+- **Actor Model**: Treating actors as independent units of computation with their own state and communication channels, avoiding shared mutable state.
+- **Transactional Memory**: Ensuring atomicity and isolation of transactions to manage shared memory without explicit locks.
+- **Dataflow Programming**: Executing tasks based on data availability rather than control flow, suitable for parallel execution.

+##### Challenges in Concurrent Programming
+- **Race Conditions**: Concurrent access leading to inconsistent results due to improper synchronization.
+- **Deadlocks and Livelocks**: Situations where threads are blocked indefinitely or cannot make progress due to synchronization issues.
+- **Thread Starvation**: Unequal access to shared resources leading to some threads waiting indefinitely.
+- **Concurrency Bugs**: Difficult-to-reproduce bugs arising from non-deterministic behavior in concurrent programs.

+##### Advanced Topics
+- **Transactional Memory**: Ensuring atomicity and isolation of transactions to manage shared memory without explicit locks.
+- **Dataflow Programming**: Executing tasks based on data availability rather than control flow, suitable for parallel execution.

 #### Distributed Locks
 - **Concept**: Ensures that multiple instances of a distributed application do not simultaneously perform a critical operation.